-To explore potential adverse effects associated with promising proteins, we tested associations with the full range of clinical phenotypes encoded in the UKB.
-We used the Phecode Map 1.2 to map UKB ICD10-codes to Phecodes using all ICD10 codes (main position, secondary position, death records) from the UKB.
-Individuals were assigned a case status if >1 ICD10 code was mapped to the respective Phecode.
-To approximate effect size in a logistic regression framework, we used minor allele carrier status as an independent variable and age at baseline, sex and 5 ancestry PCs as covariates.
+To explore potential adverse effects associated with promising proteins, we tested associations with the full range of clinical phenotypes encoded in the UK Biobank.
+We used the Phecode Map 1.2 to map UK Biobank International Classification of Diseases, 10th Revision (ICD-10) codes to Phecodes37 using all ICD-10 codes (main position, secondary position, and death records) from the UK Biobank.
+Individuals were assigned a case status if more than one ICD-10 code was mapped to the respective phecode.
+To approximate effect size in a logistic regression framework, we used minor allele carrier status as an independent variable and age at baseline, sex, and 5 ancestry principal components as covariates.

-Replication in an observational population-based setting
+Replication in an Observational Population-Based Setting

-CXCL10/interferon- $\gamma$ inducing protein 10 (IP-10) showed particularly promising associations as a potential mediator of genetically proxied IL-6 signaling on all tested atherosclerotic outcomes (as shown in the Results section).
-To replicate these associations in an observational setting, we used data from the population-based MONICA/KORA Cohort, a prospective population-based study of inhabitants of Augsburg, Germany, aged 25-74 years at baseline (1984-1995) followed-up until 2016.
-Further information on the study design, outcome assessment, the characteristics of the selected study participants and the CXCL10 measurement methodology can be found in the Extended Methods.
+CXCL10/interferon- γ -inducing protein 10 (IP-10) showed particularly promising associations as a potential mediator of genetically proxied IL-6 signaling on all tested atherosclerotic outcomes (as shown in Results).
+To replicate these associations in an observational setting, we used data from the population-based MONICA (Monitoring Trends and Determinants in Cardiovascular Disease)/KORA cohort (Cooperative Health Research in the Region Augsburg),38 a prospective population-based study of inhabitants of Augsburg, Germany, who were 25 to 74 years of age at baseline (1984-1995) and followed them up until 2016.
+Further information on the study design, outcome assessment, characteristics of the selected study participants, and the CXCL10 measurement methodology can be found in the Extended Methods of the Supplemental Material.

-To explore associations between baseline CXCL10 levels with risk of future cardiovascular events (stroke or CAD), we applied a Cox proportional hazards model adjusting for age, sex, baseline survey (recruitment period: 1984/85, 1989/90 and 1994/95, model 1), and additionally for vascular risk factors (body mass index (1 kg/m increment), smoking (current vs. non-current), estimated glomerular filtration rate (1 mL/min/1.73 m increment), history of CAD, diabetes mellitus, total cholesterol, HDL cholesterol, and hypertension defined as blood pressure >140/90 mmHg or use of antihypertensive medications if participants were aware of having hypertension) (model 2).
-Based on the assumption that CXCL10 is a downstream effector of IL-6 signaling on atherosclerosis, we explored correlations between baseline IL-6 and CXCL10 levels, and in sensitivity analyses included IL-6, CXCL10, or both in our models to see how the effects of each cytokine on cardiovascular events changed after adjusting for the other.
+To explore associations between baseline CXCL10 levels with risk of future cardiovascular events (stroke or CAD), we applied a Cox proportional hazards model adjusting for age, sex, baseline survey (recruitment period: 1984-1985, 1989-1990, and 1994-1995; model 1), and additionally for vascular risk factors (body mass index [1 kg/m2 increment], smoking [current versus noncurrent], estimated glomerular filtration rate [1 mL·min-1·1.73 m-2 increment], history of CAD, diabetes, total cholesterol, high-density lipoprotein cholesterol, and hypertension defined as blood pressure >140/90 mmHg, or use of antihypertensive medications if participants were aware of having hypertension; model 2).
+Based on the assumption that CXCL10 is a downstream effector of IL-6 signaling on atherosclerosis, we explored correlations between baseline IL-6 and CXCL10 levels and, in sensitivity analyses, included IL-6, CXCL10, or both in our models to see how the effects of each cytokine on cardiovascular events changed after adjusting for the other.